 Slope and the Y-intercept define the new values, where the Slope converts from volts to the scaled units and the Y-intercept adjusts for any offset in the scaled units.As mentioned, the NI 9237 reads input in mV (notice the default Pre-Scaled units below are volts).
-There is not a mV setting; therefore, remember to convert the reading from mV to volts.
+There is not a mV setting; convert the reading from mV to volts.

 Figure 1: Linear scale configuration

 Slope can be determined by the maximum value of the transducer divided by the transducer's rated output (R.O).